getnamo/TensorFlow-Unreal/README.md

 SocketIO Client is used for easy conversion between native engine types (BP or C++ structs and variables) and python objects via JSON.
 Can optionally be used to connect to a real-time web service via [socket.io](https://socket.io/).

 ## Packaging

+### Note on Blueprint Only projects
+You will need to convert your blueprint only project to mixed (bp and C++) before packaging.
+Follow these instructions to do that: https://allarsblog.com/2015/11/04/converting-bp-project-to-cpp/

 Since v0.9.3 the plugin should package correctly, but you may receive an error about filepath being too long in the staging directory during the process.
 If this happens delete ```{Project Root}/Plugins/UnrealEnginePython/Binaries/Win64/Lib/site-packages``` before packaging and copy this folder manually to the packaged folder to ```{Packaged Root}/{Project Name}/Plugins/UnrealEnginePython/Binaries/Win64/Lib/site-packages```.

 ![filepath too long error](https://i.imgur.com/tKBtn93.png)